lelebus/wcms-onboarding/README.md

 *Note*: If `venv` is not installed on your local machine, you can install it using your system package manager.

-After you create the virtual environment, you must activate it:
+ - Activate the virtual environment:

 ```bash
 source venv/bin/activate
 ```

 *Note*: when you start a new VScode bash session, the virtual environment is activated automatically

-You can now install the necessary Python modules:
+ - Install the required Python modules:

 ```bash
 pip install -r requirements.txt
 ```

+**IMPORTANT**:
-*Note*: make **absolutely sure** to run this command within your virtual environment only, otherwise the packages will be installed on your system Python installation, which is not recommended.
+ - make **absolutely sure** to run this command within your virtual environment only, otherwise the packages will be installed on your system Python installation, which is not recommended.

-If you wish to exit from the virtual environment, run:
+To exit from the virtual environment, run:

 ```bash
 deactivate
 ```

-If you wish to delete the virtual environment, just delete the `venv` folder.
+If you wish to *completely* delete the virtual environment, just delete the `venv` folder.

 #### Create virtual environments with conda